mdnestor/petrinets/README.md

 Python implementation of Petri nets.

+The primary class is located in `petrinet.py` and mass action laws in `mass_action.py`.
+They are used in the following scripts:
+- `demo_ode.py` - as an ordinary differential equation,
+- `demo_sde.py` - as a stochastic differential equation,
+- `demo_pde.py` - as a reaction diffusion PDE.

 ## Usage

-The following example is the SIR epidemic model, modeled by the reaction network
+The following example is the SIR epidemic model corresponding to the reaction network

 $$ S + I \to 2I $$

 $$ I \to R $$

-We can define the corresponding Petri net using the primary class `petrinet.PetriNet`:

 ```python
 from petrinet import PetriNet

 S, I, R = "SIR"
 a, b = "ab"
 net = PetriNet(